 Jane Goblin: I think we all had a different entry into polytheistic devotion, but we all grew up with pretty fundamentalist versions of monotheism, so that makes a nice base.

 Michelle: I agree!
 So let’s start out with talking a little bit about our first experiences with approaching the Gods after leaving monotheism.

 Raechel Larsen: I’ll be honest, I only approached the Gods because I thought I had to with paganism and witchcraft.
 Every beginner book I read mentioned Them, and I wasn't sure I wanted that kind of relationship.
-But then I read Althaea's blog, and saw her posts about devotion and the Gods.
+But then I read some blog posts about devotion and the Gods.
 I thought, “that makes sense.
 That seems better than what I was doing.”

 Michelle: Did you reach out to Them right away after reading about Them?

 Raechel: I think I didn't reach out to the Gods until a year(ish) After I started calling myself a witch.
 Of course, I didn't really start doing anything other than reading all the things until a year after that.